Edmonton Neurotherapy

 Edmonton Neurotherapy can offer a multi-modality approach to treating clinical depression that is both effective and comprehensive.

-Transcranial DC Stimulation to Treat Depression
+Transcranial Direct Current Stimulation to Treat Depression

 To view a brief Youtube video on transcranial DC stimulation therapy, please click on this link... http://www.youtube.com/watch?v=hp6bBs16g28&NR=1